 California was just named the #1 Judicial Hellhole in the nation by NIFB.
 Unfortunately, while asset protection has become one of the hottest topics and business advocates are hungry for solutions, the term “asset protection” has become taboo, and there is a major vacancy of advisors, expertise and education in the area of “exemption planning”.
 We are often perplexed with everyone scampering for solutions, and then they step over their basic exemption right for a private retirement.

-A Private Retirement Trust, or PRT, is an enforcement of your right to convert non-exempt assets to “exempt” assets for your retirement.
-It’s a special Trust, that protects a Plan funds, that protects your Plan distribution and benefits, that protects your rights for a secure retirement – so that your wealth can be kept intact to help you secure a safer and more secure retirement.
+A Private Retirement Plan, or PRP, is an enforcement of your right to convert non-exempt assets to “exempt” assets for your retirement.
+It’s a special Plan, that protects a Plan funds, that protects your Plan distribution and benefits, that protects your rights for a secure retirement – so that your wealth can be kept intact to help you secure a safer and more secure retirement.

 When we teach clients, advisors and CPAs about these rights, the response is almost always the same: “Why didn’t I know about this?”